Episode 330

 So what would you say

-if I said that somebody saw you leaving with her about 10 o'clock Saturday night?
+by saying that somebody saw you leaving with her about 10 o'clock Saturday night?

 I would laugh at you because it's not true.

 10 o'clock that night, I was up in my room.
 Amanda insisted she was home the night of the murder, and she was adamant about it.

-She even claimed she could back it up.
 At the time, Amanda was living in a group home, and she told investigators that the house manager could confirm her whereabouts.

 That's hilarious, dude.
-It depends on me off.
+It's pissing me off.

+But I try and catch a case with all this bullshit.
 Trying to catch what?
-A catch with all this shit, because I didn't leave with her at 10 o'clock p.m.
+A case with all this shit, because I didn't leave with her at 10 o'clock p.m.

-Y'all, this is bullshit.
-That's why we'd like you to call her now.
+I mean, if they had very, I don't know, y'all, this is bullshit.
+That's why I would like you to call her now.

-she'll even tell you I was there.
+She'll even tell you I was there.
 Saturday night?

-Amanda urged investigators to contact her house manager to confirm her alibi.
-And she grew increasingly impatient as the questioning continued.
+Amanda urged investigators to contact her house manager to confirm her alibi, and she grew increasingly impatient as the questioning continued.
+I have not talked to Caitlin.

 No, I want to know the whole story.
 That's what I want to know.